Gexkill/sweng2/RASD/src/index.md

 **Entry conditions :** The client has to be on the "Client Homepage".
 **Flow of events :**

-* The clients set the "Share this ride" slide button to the desired value if he is using the mobile application, or sets the "Share this ride" box to the desired value if he is using the website.
+* The client sets the "Share this ride" slide button to the desired value if he is using the mobile application, or sets the "Share this ride" box to the desired value if he is using the website.
-* The client set the "number of passengers" to the desired value.
+* The client sets the "number of passengers" to the desired value.
 * The client clicks on the "require immediate ride button".
-* The systems redirects the client to a form where the client has to give some information like the start location of the ride.
+* The system redirects the client to a form where the client has to give some information like the starting location of the ride.

-**Exit conditions :** The system forwards the request to the appropriate taxi and the use case "taxi driver respond to a request" begins.
+**Exit conditions :** The system forwards the request to the appropriate taxi and the use case "taxi driver responds to a request" begins.
-**Exceptions :**  The client furnish invalid data (for example a negative or excessive number of passengers (see [1.3] Domain properties)).
+**Exceptions :**  The client furnishes invalid data (for example a negative or excessive number of passengers (see [1.3] Domain properties)).
 The request is not forwarded and the client is not redirected until he enters valid data.

 ### Client requires a taxi for a later reservation
 **Name :** Client requires a taxi for a later reservation